sedatsever/Query-Tool/README.md

 # Getting Started
 1. Open the "config.xml" file with a text editor like notepad.
 This file keeps the servers you wish to connect and their authentication information.
-2. For each server you wish to connect, fill the required data like below:
+2. For each server you wish to connect, you need to insert a block lie below into the config.xml.
+Fill the required data like below:

 ```
     <environment name="Enter your server title here">